NornirAS/dashboard-demo/README.md

 #### Ghosts

-The ghosts of this service will send data that we defined above in to the system.
+The ghosts of this service will send data that we defined above into the system.
 For this example we need 3 ghosts with ID's 1, 2 and 3.

 ### Warehouse service

 #### Schema

-This service will have the same schema as "sensors" service but we need to add links to the "sensors" service.*@domain/service#dataElement@* is a link.
-This way "warehouse" service will receive data from "sensors" service.
+This service will have the same schema as the "sensors" service but we need to add links to the "sensors" service.*@domain/service#dataElement@* is a link.
+This way the "warehouse" service will receive data from the "sensors" service.

 ```
 <RTW>